I am a working professional and live with my parents as of now.

 Last night, my mom took my phone while I was sleeping and accidentally went through my messages with my boyfriend.
 Sadly, we had had sex chat recently and also had exchanged some of our photographs (am sure you understand what kind of photos those were.)

 My mom saw all these and in the morning she questioned me about the guy.
-My boyfriend is a nice guy but, my mom being from a different generation will never understand that sexting in long distance relationship actually helps in maintaining the spark.
+My boyfriend is a nice guy but, my mom being from a different generation will never understand that sexting in a long-distance relationship actually helps in maintaining the spark.
 I am so tensed about her misunderstanding him.

 Dear young lady,